The monthly b k that reveals wait times for several green card candidates

 - Boundless posts the most recent wait times here.

-To get more hookup support information about family-based immigration, see our guide on Marriage-Based Green Cards.
+To get more information about family-based immigration, see our guide on Marriage-Based Green Cards.

 Boundless + RapidVisa can help you to get your application done faster.